 robinson-walk-lake-district-map-route

-You can get absolutely epic 360 views from the summit of Robinson in the Lake District.
-This shot is looking North East over towards Catbells, High Spy, Derwent Water, Keswick, Blencathra, Skiddaw, and beyond.
-Read oin to learn about my favourite route to tackle Robinson
+When the weather is good you can get absolutely epic 360 views from the summit of Robinson in the Lake District and you feel like it’s the centre of the Lakes.
+You can spot all major Lake District summits including Helvellyn, Great Gable, Pillar, Scafell Pike, Haystacks…the list is endless.
+This shot is looking North East over towards Catbells, High Spy, Derwent Water, Keswick, Blencathra, Skiddaw and beyond.
+Robinson is a must-do Lake District summit and read on to learn about my favourite hiking route to tackle this mighty fell….

-MY FAVOURITE WALK TO THE SUMMIT OF ROBINSON FELL IN THE LAKE DISTRICT
+MY FAVOURITE ROUTE TO THE SUMMIT OF ROBINSON FELL IN THE LAKE DISTRICT

-There are plenty of ways to climb Robinson, but starting from Little Town gives you one of the most satisfying circuits in the north-western fells in my humble opinion.
-It’s a route that packs a lot into a relatively short distance — steep craggy ground, wide grassy ridges, a bit of (easy & safe) scrambling which always is a bonus for me and keeps the route exciting.
+There are plenty of ways to climb Robinson, but starting from Little Town in the Newlands Valley gives you the best circular route in my humble opinion (if you don’t mind a little bit of easy scrambling!).
+It’s a route that packs a lot into a relatively short distance — steep craggy ground, wide grassy ridges, scrambling which always is a bonus for me and keeps the route exciting.
 You’ll get expansive views and is definitely one of the Lake Districts best walks.

 WALK OVERVIEW: